Red Rock Canyon desert view of people viewing the red rock landscape

 Red Rock Canyon Day Trip From Las Vegas: A Quiet Reset Just Outside The City

 Las Vegas is designed for stimulation: noise, colour, crowds, screens, and constant decision-making are built into the experience.
-That intensity can be fun, but it also asks a lot of your attention.
+That intensity can be fun, but it also asks a lot of your attention, especially if you’re spending several days in the city.
 Many travellers notice that after a few days they feel wired, restless, or strangely flat rather than energised.

 That reaction is understandable.
 High sensory input, limited natural light, and constant choice-making all add up, even if you’re enjoying yourself.